Home

-Mesothelioma
+Mesothelioma Web logo

 Antifolates

-With its multitude of uses, MTX is still the most widely used and studied folate antagonist in medical oncology today.
+With its multitude of uses, MTX is still the most widely used folate antagonist in medical oncology today.
 For some neoplastic diseases such as choriocarcinoma, MTX is highly effective, apparently providing a cure for about half of the patients with this disease who use it.
 While MTX is effective when used by itself, it is commonly used in combination with other antineoplastic drugs.
 The anticancer activity of antifolates can be enhanced if they are given with drugs that inhibit nucleoside transport by preventing neoplastic cells from recovering nucleoside precursors.
 Currently, it serves as the principle biochemical prototype for the clinical research of all new antifolates.
 In addition to MTX and AMT, original antifolates still under clinical investigation and being used in medicine include: thymidylate synthase (TS), serine hydroxymethyltransferase (SHMT), folyilpolyglutamyl synthetase (FPGS), g-glutamyl hydrolase (g-GH), glycinamide-ribonucleotide transformylase (GARTfase), leucovorin (LV), amino-imidazole-carboxamide-ribonucleotide transformylase (AICARTfase), 5-fluorouracil (5-FU), and folate transporters.

 Folate metabolism is a fundamental intracellular process, without which cells cannot survive.
 Folates are essential to single-carbon metabolism within cells.
 This transfer of single-carbon groups with nonfolate groups is the underlying process responsible for folate’s primary function in the body: the production and maintenance of new cells.
 The molecules with which folate interact are also responsible for cell growth and survival.
 Antifolates are useful in demonstrating the importance of folate metabolism to cell survival.